 - Identify and tag customers based on their purchase patterns and segment them for personalized marketing.

 These tasks continue to happen on a regular basis.
 Infact these tasks may happen more than once daily.
 Automating such tasks give your teams more time to focus on creativity, product iterations, sales and marketing, and brand building.

-You now know automated workflows will help your eCommerce business scale up.
-What follows next is designing these automated workflows based on customer interests, behavior, and market demands.
-We will now look at the pro-tips of designing an automated workflow for your eCommerce subscribers.
+You now know a automation workflow will help your eCommerce business scale up.
+What follows next is designing these automation workflow based on customer interests, behavior, and market demands.
+We will now look at the pro-tips of designing an automation workflow for your eCommerce subscribers.

 We essentially mentioned ‘subscribers’ because a happy customer has more chances of coming back (which we will discuss later), and if you can convert a majority of your subscribers into happy customers, you have 90% of your job done!

 The benefits of marketing automation are too many to list down.
 However, automation workflow keep subscribers engaged, informed, and active.
 Hence, there is no arguing about the importance of building the right kind of automation workflow.

 In eCommerce businesses, there are a few common scenarios for which you must always have a workflow setup:

 - Feedback series

 Having said that, let’s start with the to-do’s to build these automated workflows effectively.

 A B2C buying cycle is often driven by the emotional and immediate need for something.
 You have to understand that a subscriber will want to purchase something only when they “feel” like buying.